skyfielders/python-skyfield/skyfield/documentation/positions.rst

 * An :class:`Apparent` position is computed
   by calling an astrometric position’s :meth:`~Astrometric.apparent()` method.
-  This applies two real-world effects of relativity that slightly shift everything in the night sky: the aberration of light produced by the observer’s own motion through space, and the gravitational deflection of light from masses like the Sun and Jupiter and the Earth itself.
+  This applies two real-world effects that slightly shift everything in the night sky: the aberration of light produced by the observer’s own motion through space, and the gravitational deflection of light that passes close to masses like the Sun and Jupiter — and, for an observer on the Earth’s surface, the way incoming light is bent by the Earth itself.
   The result is an “apparent” position telling you where the target will really “appear” in tonight’s sky — the direction in which you should point your telescope.